MoserMichael/my-notes/dev-gotchas.md

         now here is the place to release that log
 ```

-    Everything in a language seems to have some purpose (now not all languages like the idea o exceptions - you have a totally differnt mindset in golang.
-But that's another story...
+Everything in a language seems to have some purpose.
+Now not all languages like the idea o exceptions - for example golang doesn't have exceptions.
+Also a good deal of C++ projects don't use exceptions at all.

 --

 Edge cases in a flow!
 Now one approach to check for them is to have exhaustive, 100% coverage unit tests - this forces you to go through all of the edge conditions.
 I know it's hard, but it is worth it.
 One should really go for that for stuff that has to maintain state between calls.

+- what is in a log? what should be logged?
+    - don't take anything for granted, you have something to log whenever a logically related series of steps has completed.
+    - logs save your butt in serverland.
+    - on some systems you can't view a sequence of logs as such, only thing you can do is to query the system by some keyword.
+Always be aware the the key info is part of the log entry (be it a sesion-id or whatever key info is identifying the flow in this particular context)\

+--

 (To be continued...)